-State of Charge Protection: The Battery Guard isolates Power Relay when the vehicle batteries lose charge under certain State of Charge percentage.
-That will ensure vehicle preserve cranking capability.
+State of Charge Protection: The Battery Guard isolates Power Relay when the vehicle batteries lose charge under a certain State of Charge percentage.
+This will ensure that the vehicle preserves cranking capability.
 In order to avoid issues on cranking, it is recommended to charge batteries via mains charger or engine run, after a State of Charge disconnect.